thepipster/uswds-vue/docs/components/image.md

 * `bottom`: round the bottom corners
 * `left`: round the left corners
 * `circle`: make a circle (if square image) or oval (if not square) border
-* `0,1,2 or 3`: explicitly set the relative width of rounded corners.
+* `0,1,2,3,4 or 5`: explicitly set the relative width of rounded corners.
 0 removes them.
+* `top-0,right-1,left-2, etc.`: you can also mix and match the explicit size with position.

 <div class="mt-5 mus-5">
     <us-img v-bind="mainProps" class="m-2" :src="getRandomUrl(100, 100)" rounded alt="Rounded image"></us-img>